 Some gas-powered mowers come with a ripcord to pull frequently to push-start the engine.
 Some others have an electric start button; those are way easier to be handled.

-Pulling the cord again and again may spoil your mood before starting.
-So the electric button types are ideal for the home lawnmowers which are probably not specialist in mowing.
+Pulling the cord, again and again, may spoil your mood before starting.
+So the electric button types are ideal for the home lawnmowers which are probably not specialists in mowing.